jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_fragmentedindexes.md

 3. Enter the tag name and value in the **Value** field as per the following examples.
 4. Click **Add**.

 Configuration | Default value | Tag name | Tag name and value example | Example description
 --------------|---------------|----------|--------
 Top (most fragmented indexes)| 50 | frag.RowLimit | frag.RowLimit.100 | Set to collect top 100 most fragmented indexes.
 Database name | *All* | frag.DatabaseName | frag.DatabaseName.sales | Filter on the database called 'sales'.
 Minimum size (Megabytes) |  10 | frag.MinimumSizeMB | frag.MinimumSizeMB.15 | Set the minimum size count to 15 megabytes.
 Minimum operations (number of operations) | 5 | frag.MinimumOperations | frag.MinimumOperations.3 | Set the minimum number of operations to 3.

+### How to defragment an index

+1. Select an index to defragment and click **Generate Defragmentation Script**.
+2. Use SQL Server Management Studio to schedule a job to run this script during a quiet period.

+{% include note.html content="Execution of this script could put significant load on the SQL Server." %}

+### Playback

+{% include note.html content="When in Playback, history will not be displayed for the Fragmented Indexes grid." %}

 {% include links.html %}